Developer-Club-WMU/webdev-landing/README.md

 pnpm install
 ```

-If you are using npm or yarn instead, you can run:
+If you are using npm or yarn instead, you can run (pnpm prefered):

 ```bash
 npm install